-“She’s just joined us from Springfield.
-Everyone introduce yourself.
+“She’s joining us from Springfield.
+Introduce yourselves.
 Make her feel welcome.”

 After a flurry of names, Lu found she could only remember the obvious ones: Red sported an unruly mop of orange curls—if he’d been female she would’ve wondered if a dye job had gone wrong; and Marcus—who just looked like a Marcus with his barrel-chested, boxer-looking build.
 And Ace was there as well.

 “Actually, I prefer Lu.”
 She smiled as brightly as possible that early in the morning.
 “I guess the main question is, where’s the coffee?”

 Ace pointed to a large pot in the corner.
 “It’s not Starbucks, though.”

 “As long as it’s strong and caffeinated, I’m happy.”
 Lu headed for the coffee.

 “So, the internet is still on the fritz,” Red informed them.
 “Someone will have to call about that.
 We need more light bulbs and something died in the fridge.”